tensorflow/tensorflow/tensorflow/lite/micro/CONTRIBUTING.md

     Please check the READMEs in the optimized kernel directories for specific instructions.

-1. Sometimes, bugs are caught by the address sanitizer that can go unnoticed via the Makefile.
-To run a test with the address sanitizer, use the following command (replace `micro_interpreter_test` with the target that you want to test:
+1. Sometimes, bugs are caught by the sanitizers that can go unnoticed via the Makefile.
+To run a test with the different sanitizers, use the following commands (replace `micro_interpreter_test` with the target that you want to test:

     ```
-    CC=clang BAZEL_COMPILER=llvm bazel run --copt=-DADDRESS_SANITIZER \
+    CC=clang bazel test ---config=asan tensorflow/lite/micro:micro_interpreter_test
-    --copt=-fsanitize=address --linkopt=-fsanitize=address \
+    CC=clang bazel test ---config=msan tensorflow/lite/micro:micro_interpreter_test
-    tensorflow/lite/micro:micro_interpreter_test
+    CC=clang bazel test ---config=ubsan tensorflow/lite/micro:micro_interpreter_test
     ```

 ## During the PR review